top of page

 Everything you know about rape is wrong

-We are a campaign organisation challenging rape myths and their harmful impact on rape survivors.
+We are a non-profit challenging rape myths and their harmful impact on rape survivors.

 What are rape myths?